ldn-softdev/Rpnn/README.md

 trained brains into the file (default filename is `rpn.bin`)

-Inputs are read line-by-line, each line containing _input and target figures_, so that the number of input figures corresponds to the number of receptros in the configured topology and the number of target figures corresponds to the number or output neurons.
+Inputs are read line-by-line, each line containing _input and target figures_, so that the number of input figures corresponds to the number of receptors in the configured topology and the number of target figures corresponds to the number or output neurons.
 The figures on the input line should be separated with blank space, optionally with `,` or `=` symbols (note: there's no semantical significance for separators, so they could be interchanged freely)